 Posted on Leave a comment

-In March and June posts we teased you with plans to sew a couple of Tabula Rasa Knit Tees in fun SewBatik jersey.
+In previous posts we teased you with plans to sew a couple of Tabula Rasa Knit Tees in fun SewBatik jersey.
 Finishing sewing projects takes more than planning, as you well know.
-We proudly featured the finished tops in our OSQE booth last weekend and in the Knits that are Sew Fun class.
+We proudly featured the finished tops in our OSQE booth and in a knits class.
 Now it is your turn to see a bit of the pattern work and construction processes as these two tees went from idea to reality.

 Choose a Design

-Perhaps you voted for the blue tee design when we wrote about sketching the square armhole in June.
-There were 6 sketched design options for this tee and when the votes were in from the blog, Facebook and Instagram, the asymmetrical shape got the most votes by far.
+Perhaps you voted for the blue tee design when we wrote about sketching the square armhole.
+There were six sketched design options for this tee and when the votes were in from the blog, Facebook and Instagram, the asymmetrical shape got the most votes by far.

 Prepare the Pattern